‘Grey’s Anatomy’ Mid-Season Premiere Bumped For Trump TV Special

 — JustinChambersOnline (@JChambersOnline) January 10, 2017

-As TV Line reports, ABC will be airing a 20/20 special in place of the scheduled January 19 premiers of Grey’s Anatomy, Scandal, and How to Get Away with Murder.
+As TV Line reports, ABC will be airing a 20/20 special in place of the scheduled January 19 premiere of Grey’s Anatomy, Scandal, and How to Get Away with Murder.
 More accurately, the airing of America’s First Family: The Trumps Go to Washington will be at 10/9c on January 19, bumping How to Get Away with Murder from its regular time-slot.
 Because ABC wanted its entire #TGIT line-up to premiere on the same night, the network made the decision to air re-runs of Grey’s Anatomy and Scandal.

-Grey’s Anatomy, along with Scandal and How to Get Away with Murder will eventually have their mid-season premieres, a week late and all together.
+Grey’s Anatomy, along with Scandal and How to Get Away with Murder, will eventually have their mid-season premieres a week late and all together.
 ABC has rescheduled the long-awaited premieres of Grey’s and the rest of its #TGIT lineup for January 26.

 To put it mildly, fans of Grey’s Anatomy and all the other #TGIT programs are not happy about the network’s decision to bump their shows in favor of a Trump TV special.
 Many have taken to social media to share their displeasure at the scheduling change.
 It might just be a week, but to loyal Grey’s Anatomy fans, it might as well be forever.